Chaco Canyon Consulting

 Sponsors of projects

 Sponsors are uniquely positioned either to create disaster or to prevent it.
 They act as an important part of the interface between the project and and the rest of the organization, arranging for resources, championing the project, and curtailing project excesses.
-Finding the balance is critical, and this booklet provides essential guidance.
+Finding the balance is critical, and this ebook provides essential guidance.

 Managers of project managers